Neural integration for constitutive equations using small data

 Constitutive equations (\ref{eqs:stress_dissipation}) are accompanied by the evolution equations of the state variables that, in the most general form, read

 which has to fulfil the dissipation inequality (\ref{eq:clausius_}), while $\bm{f}^{\rho}=\rho (\boldsymbol{1}: \dot{\bm{\varepsilon}})$ is given by Eq. (\ref{eq:mass}).

-\section{Neural integration for constitutive equations}
+\section{NEURAL INTEGRATION FOR CONSTITUTIVE EQUATIONS}

-Building upon the integral formulation provided by neural differential equations (paragraph \ref{par:neural}) and relying on the thermodynamic structure (paragraph \ref{par:thermodynamics}), we devise a novel deep learning framework for the discovery of constitutive equations in small data regimes.
+Building upon the integral formulation provided by neural differential equations (subsection \ref{par:neural}) and relying on the thermodynamic structure (subsection \ref{par:thermodynamics}), we devise a novel deep learning framework for the discovery of constitutive equations in small data regimes.
 The appeal of the approach is that we require neither (1) a dense time sampling of the state space $\mathcal{X}$ nor (2) a complete measurement of the data.
-Furthermore, the approach is applicable even if each variable of interest (state $\mathcal{X}$ and stress $\bm{\sigma}$) is acquired at irregular sampling times, in contrast with the common incremental formulation (paragraph \ref{par:incremental}).
+Furthermore, the approach is applicable even if each variable of interest (state $\mathcal{X}$ and stress $\bm{\sigma}$) is acquired at irregular sampling times, in contrast with the common incremental formulation (subsection \ref{par:incremental}).

 To achieve this goal, we aim at identifying the evolution equations, $\bm{f}\left(\mathcal{X},\dot{\bm{\varepsilon}}\right)$, and the internal energy function, $\widehat{u}\left(\mathcal{X} \right)$, in order to obtain thermodynamic admissible material models from data, \emph{cf.} Figure \ref{fig:intro}.
 In doing so, we replace the unknown functions with two neural operators, namely $\bm{f}_{\bm{\theta}}(\mathcal{X},\dot{\bm{\varepsilon}})$ and ${u}_{\bm{\omega}}(\mathcal{X})$, with parameters, respectively, $\bm{\theta}$ and $\bm{\omega}$.
 Thus, we rewrite the constitutive equations, according to Eq. (\ref{eqs:stress_dissipation}), as